NateTheSage/NateTheSage.github.io/about.md

 ---
 ## Who am I?

 My name is Nathan Parker Williams.
-I'm a simple man from Altoona, Iowa, whom has had a very interesting walk of life.
+I'm a simple guy from Altoona, Iowa, whom has had a very interesting walk of life.
 I grew up in a time and place where parents would sit outside and watch the kids play, a time where knowing thy neighbor was easy and life was good.

 Of course, that wouldn't make for an interesting story, would it?